ThomasTusche/ThomasTusche.github.io/index.md

 ## **Welcome to my GitHub Website**

 Since quite a while I'm interested in Cloud Engineering and especially the DevOps / Automatisation part of it.
 Working with AWS, Terraform, Python, Docker and Kubernetes is a thrilling adventure and there's so much to learn and work on.
-The purpose of this website is to show my journey going through all this stuff, working on my own projects and share my code with you.
+The purpose of this website is to show my journey going through all these tools and technologies and display the projects and code I've made.

 [Link to Github](https://github.com/ThomasTusche?tab=repositories) | [XING Profile](https://www.xing.com/profile/Thomas_Tusche4/cv)